petrasvestartas/german_language/reflexive_verbs.md

 ### Reflexive pronoun position in a sentence

 The reflexive pronoun is dependent on the subject, so it is always placed near the subject.
-In a main clause, the reflexice pronoun is placed after the conjugated verb:
+In a main clause, the reflexive pronoun is placed after the conjugated verb:

 -    Ich erhole mich zu Hause.
 -    Er bewegt sich sehr langsam.